Dika Chartoff | composer

-Collector and fuser of acoustic and electronic sounds.
-Tunesmith of uncommon music.
+collector and fuser of acoustic and electronic sounds. conveyer of feelings and images.

-Dika was born and raised in Sarajevo, spent her teenage years in Germany as an inspired refugee, studied and lived in the US and New Zealand; and presently lives with her husband Bill, daughter Jazzy, and their exuberant dog Heidi in Santa Monica, California.
+Dika was born and raised in Sarajevo, spent her teenage years in Germany, studied and lived in the US and New Zealand; and presently lives with her husband Bill, daughter Jazzy, and their exuberant dog Heidi in Santa Monica, California.
 She holds a Master's Degree in Music (piano) from the University of Colorado in Boulder where she studied with David Korevaar.
 Her concert music mentor is Robert Paterson.
 She was also awarded a six months mentorship with film composer Rob Simonsen by the Alliance of Women Film Composers in 2022.

-Dika is a proud member of the Alliance of Women Film Composers (AWFC), American Society of Composers, Authors and Publishers (ASCAP), Society of Composers and Lyricists (SCL), and executive board member of the Music Teachers Association of California (MTAC - West LA).
+Dika is a proud member of the Alliance of Women Film Composers (AWFC), American Society of Composers, Authors and Publishers (ASCAP), and executive board member of the Music Teachers Association of California (MTAC - West LA).

 Hunter Gross, bass drum and xylophone

 William Cabison, conductor

 "Dinner Chats: Minecraft and Together" for two pianos by Dika Chartoff